koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/data_and_preprocessing/outlier_detection.md

 - it can be both
 - of course if we have labelled examples of outliars its better (we only have the problem of unbalanceness)
-- in most cases we're in an unsupervised setting
+- in most cases we're in an unsupervised setting because supervised data is expensive